vinc/vinc.cc/source/blog/2018-02-25-oil-palm-plantations-indonesia.html.md

 # Oil palm plantations in Indonesia

-A recent study published in [Current Biology][1] estimates that more than 100,000 Bornean orangutans were lost between 1999 and 2015, with most severe declines occurring in areas in which habitat was removed.
-Bornean orangutans are [critically endangered][2] and this loss represents half of their population.
+A [recent study][0] published in [Current Biology][1] estimates that more than 100,000 Bornean orangutans were lost between 1999 and 2015, with the most severe declines occurring in areas in which habitat was removed.
+Bornean orangutans are now [critically endangered][2].

 Deforestation is affecting all of Indonesia.
 The island of Sumatra, the sixth largest island of the planet, home to orangutans, elephants, rhinoceros, and